maliMirkec/personal-website/source/_posts/spg.md

 ## Configuration

 Configuration is usually stored in a single file.
 Each generator has its specifics, but many settings are the same.
-You could specify where are source files stored or where to output the built sources.
+You could specify where are source files stored or where to output built sources.
 It is always useful to skip data that will not be used in the build process by setting `exclude` or `skip_render` option.
 You could also use the config file to store global settings like project title or the author.

 ## Migration

 If you have a Wordpress project already, you could migrate it to a static page generator.
 For Jekyll, you could [Jekyll Exporter] plugin.
 For Middleman, you could use a command line tool called [wp2middleman].
 You could use [Wordpress to Hugo Exporter] for Hugo migration.
 For Hexo, you could read [a guide on how to migrate from Wordpress to Hexo] that I wrote last year.

-The principle is the same â€” first export all content to a suitable format, and then include it in the right folder.
+The principle is the same — first export all content to a suitable format, and then include it in the right folder.

 ## Content

 Static page generators use Markdown for the main content.
 Markdown is powerful, and one can learn it quickly.
 Writing content in Markdown feels natural because of its simple syntax.
 The document looks clean and organized.

 You should place articles in a folder specified in a global configuration file.
 Article names should follow convention specified by the generator.
 In Jekyll, you should place an article in the `_posts` directory.
 Article name should have the following format: `YEAR-MONTH-DAY-title.MARKUP`.
-Other generators have similar rules, but they provide a command for creating a new article.
+Other generators have similar rules, and they provide a command for creating a new article.
 In Middleman, you could use the following command to create a new article:

 ```bash
 middleman article my_article